BRICS: Bi-level feature Representation of Image CollectionS

 \subsection{Encoding}

-Given an image $I\in \mathbb{R}^{H \times W \times C}$ with dimension $H\times W$ and channel width $C$, an encoder network is utilized to transform it into a {\em key code\/} $z\in [0, 1]^{H_z \times W_z \times C_z}$ in a {\em continuous\/} space, where $C_z = N_h \times C_{key}$ with $N_h$ being the number of groups of hash tables and $C_{key}$ the length of a key unit, each corresponding to one of the hash tables.
+Given an image $I\in \mathbb{R}^{H \times W \times C}$ with dimension $H\times W$ and channel width $C$, an encoder network is utilized to transform it into a {\em key code\/} $z\in [0, 1]^{H_z \times W_z \times C_z}$ in a {\em continuous\/} space, where $C_z = N_h \times C_{key}$ with $N_h$ being the number of groups of feature grids and $C_{key}$ the length of a key unit, each corresponding to one of the feature grids.
 Our encoder follows the design of VQ-GAN~\cite{esser2021taming}, except that a sigmoid function is appended to normalize $z$ into $[0, 1]$.
-This continuous representation $z$ serves as key to access the multi-resolution hash tables, which provide a grid-based representation of images features over the entire image dataset.
+This continuous representation $z$ serves as the key to access the multi-resolution feature grids, which provide a grid-based representation of image features over the entire image collection.